Some common orb-weaving spiders in eastern Australia

 Poecilopachys bispinosa

 I enjoy finding these ones.
-They have a small orb web and their abdomen is adorned with two very conspicuous spines.
-Watching these under high magnification is amazing, because those bold patterns and spots actually move!
-Yep, strange but true: the spots and bands pulsate in a way that lets the spider change colour.
+They have a small horizontal orb web which they build at night and then destroy (and eat) the next morning.
+Their abdomen is adorned with two very conspicuous spines.
+Watching these under high magnification is amazing and just a little bit creepy, because those bold patterns and spots actually move!
+Yep, strange but true.

 Six-spined Spider